Case Study 02

 Putting AI-powered inspections in every driver’s hand

 The tunnel worked — but at enormous cost, and only at stations that had one.
 Most didn’t.
-The real question: could we deliver the same quality of inspection through a phone, using AI, at a fraction of the price?
+The real question: could we replace an expensive hardware scanner with a simple hand-held solution that any driver could use, at any station, using AI?

 The concept: a guided camera walk-around that replaces both the checklist and the tunnel.
 The app directs drivers around the vehicle section by section with on-screen guides showing exactly how to frame each shot.
 AI validates each photo in real time.
 No infrastructure.
 No checkboxes.
-The future of the tunnel, in every driver’s pocket.
+What cost hundreds of thousands per tunnel now runs on a phone already in every driver’s pocket.

 AR-guided photo capture — camera overlay with vehicle outline guides the driver into position, then confirms with a checkmark